 Duke Special Infant Care Nursery treats infants not requiring intensive care.
 This seven bed unit places special emphasis on preparing infants and parents to return home.

-Durham Regional Hospital Special Care Nursery provides care for acutely ill and convalescent infants including those needing short term mechanical ventilation, CPAP, surfactant administration, hyperalimentation, PICC lines, and care for infants with ostomies.
+Duke Regional Hospital Special Care Nursery provides care for acutely ill and convalescent infants including those needing short term mechanical ventilation, CPAP, surfactant administration, hyperalimentation, PICC lines, and care for infants with ostomies.